 Investigators have used pet dogs to study the intranasal delivery of a cytokine, a small immune system molecule, called interleukin-2 (IL-2) to treat naturally occurring lung cancers.
-Positive results from these experiments led to feasibility trials of inhaled IL-2 in human patients with lung metastases, further leading to trials with another cytokine, granulocyte colony stimulating factor.
-Pet dogs can also aid researchers in optimizing the dosing and delivery protocols for drugs that have already made their way into human trials.
+Positive results from these experiments led to feasibility trials of inhaled IL-2 in human patients with lung metastases, further leading to trials with another immune cytokine, granulocyte colony stimulating factor.
+Researchers are hard at work optimizing species-specific immune assays and reagents so dogs can serve as a much needed model to advance other immunooncology applications in human cancer patients.
+Data from dogs will answer some of the central questions hampering the field of human cancer immunotherapy, such as who will likely achieve long-term benefit and which patients are most prone to adverse effects.